-The recent rise in healthcare costs has impacted both patients and providers alike.
-Consumers are choosing higher deductibles to secure lower monthly premiums, leading to larger medical bills.
-Deductibles for single workers have increased 54 percent over the past five years, while out-of-pocket costs have increased 12 percent in just the last year alone.
+The rise in healthcare costs over the past few years has impacted both patients and providers alike.
+Consumers are choosing higher deductibles to secure lower monthly premiums, leading to larger medical bills and declining patient collections.
+Deductibles for single workers have increased 54 percent over the past five years, while out-of-pocket costs have increased by 4.6% percent in 2019.
 As patients struggle to cover ever-growing medical expenses, providers are finding it harder to collect unpaid bills.
-Patient collection rates must increase if practitioners want to avoid potentially crippling loses.
+Patient collection rates must increase if practitioners want to avoid potentially crippling losses.

 Practitioners do not have time to create these systems, and nor should they.
 The focus of a healthcare provider and its staff should be on treatment and customer service.
 A study conducted by Public Agenda in 2017 revealed that only 23 percent of adults received information on payment options and costs from their healthcare provider.
 Although staff members are encouraged to discuss all aspects of care with consumers, enlisting a third-party vendor to inform each patient of his or her payment options takes the burden off of busy employees.